Peta0228/TC/README.md

 Before running, ensure the following requirements are met in the system:

 -  Python 3
-- Python libraryies: pandas, numpy, tweepy, boto3, mysql.connector
+- Python libraries: pandas, numpy, tweepy, boto3, mysql.connector
 - a MySql database connection,whether locally/remote
 - an aws account, with an access Id/key pair; the access Id should have S3 access(if using aws RDS to create MySql db, should have RDS access as well) in aws IAM
 - an email account with smtp host and port known, (e.g., gmail: smtp_host = smtp.gmail.com, port = 587)